YamanishiLab/SSL-VQ/README.md

 - `--pert_type`: Perturbation type of protein perturbation profiles (e.g. trt_sh.cgs or trt_oe)

-The output figure of performance evaluation of inhibitory target predictions is as follow:
+The output figure of performance evaluation of inhibitory target predictions is as follows:

 <img src="global.png" width="500">